-Deakin students and staff are receiving training to increase understanding of the issue, and equip trusted members of the University's community to handle disclosures of sexual harassment and assault appropriately.
+Deakin students and staff are receiving training to increase understanding of the issue and handle disclosures of sexual assault in a compassionate, supportive and empathetic manner.

 By working together we can bring significant change to not only the Deakin community but the communities in which we serve.